 For many people, hair loss is a genetic inevitability.
 They can look at their mothers or fathers and figure out the odds of suffering from either male or female pattern baldness.
 For others, hair loss results from the decline of hormone levels during the aging process.
 It’s rare to see someone in their 60s or 70s with a thick, full head of hair.
-Even though hair loss may prove inevitable to some degree, there are plenty of actions you can take to minimize hair loss and keep your tresses looking good as long as possible.
+Even though hair loss may prove inevitable to some degree, there are plenty of actions you can take to minimize hair loss, help grow your hair faster and keep that hair you have as long as possible.

 Hair Loss Signs and Symptoms